 Use HTTPS and Advanced Checks

 HTTPS Checks monitor a single URL for OK status.
 Our optional parameters include: basic Auth, POST and expect strings, and designate specific HTTP Headers.
-If you need to check for response, look at other URLs, or follow a goal funnel, use API or Transaction checks, and consider using Group checks to nest related systems into a single check.
+If you need to check for a specific response, look at other URLs, or follow a goal funnel, use API or Transaction checks, and consider using Group checks to nest related systems into a single check.